xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

 (1) Loads SD card
 (2) picks up signal from wave probes,
 (3) writes voltage value to a .txt file with time stamp in the front and signal source signature behind.
-(4) counts the operation time, prompt its status on lcd screen.
+(4) counts the operation time, prompt its status on lcd screen. (currently not avaliable due to limited digital connection)

 Note: Arduno does not compute wave height as voltage-height conversion function changes every time depending on the 0 height level.
 Related information needs to be entered into the python program following its prompts.